garrygl/GNS3/README.md

 Show cry isa sa
 show cry ips as
 debug cry ipsec 255
-*look for MM_Active
+* Look for MM_Active
-*Must start NX9K firest, wait for boot followed by the CSR1K's Start PAN after 1K's wait 15mi.
+* Must start NX9K firest, wait for boot followed by the CSR1K's Start PAN after 1K's wait 15mi.
 Start the other applainces one at a time
-May require 30m to boot lab
+* May require 30m to boot lab
 ```
 ## PAN
 - Wait for boot at least 5 minutes